Georgia Steel

 Georgia Steel (born 28 March 1998) is an English television personality.
 In 2018, she appeared on the fourth series of the ITV2 reality series Love Island.
-She has since made appearances in various reality television series including Celebs on the Ranch, Celebs Go Dating, Celebrity Coach Trip and Ex on the Beach: Peak of Love.
+She has since made appearances in various reality television series including Celebs on the Ranch, Celebs Go Dating, Celebrity Coach Trip, Ex on the Beach: Peak of Love, Love Island Games and Love Island: All-Stars.